Moesif/moesif-servlet/README.md

 without importing large framework specific dependencies.
 Many frameworks are built on top of the Servlet API such as Spring, Apache Struts, Jersey, etc.

-If your using a web framework that is built on the [Servlet API](https://tomcat.apache.org/tomcat-5.5-doc/servletapi/javax/servlet/Servlet.html) such as Spring Boot, Spring MVC, Jersey, and Apache Struts, then you can enable this SDK with minimal configuration.
+If you're using a web framework that is built on the [Servlet API](https://tomcat.apache.org/tomcat-5.5-doc/servletapi/javax/servlet/Servlet.html) such as Spring Boot, Spring MVC, Jersey, and Apache Struts, then you can enable this SDK with minimal configuration.